dspears/JScodeAndDesignChallenge/readme.md

 ## Task 1:  Create a UI using HTML/CSS that matches a Design Mock Image.

-- Solution HTML is in: ui_challenge.html
+- Solution HTML is in: ui_challenge_v2.html
-- Solution CSS is in: css/ui_challenge.css
+- Solution CSS is in: css/ui_challenge_v2.css (This uses flexbox)
+  Files: ui_challenge.html and ui_challenge.css provide a non-flexbox solution.
+         But assuming flexbox is available in target browsers, v2 is the better solution.
 - Screenshot comparing design mock vs. CSS version is in img/screenshot.png

 Screenshot taken in Firefox on Windows.